manncodes/manncodes/README.md

 <br />

 *Hi, I'm **Mann**!
-A deep learning Developer & Researcher🚀 & passionate competitive programmer:zombie: from India.
-I develop stuff ranging from state-of-the-art to just-for-fun and everything in between!*
+A deep learning Dev / Researcher from India.
+I develop stuff ranging from state-of-the-art to just-for-fun and everything in between!✨*

 - 🔭 Currently working on projects related to Deep Learning and Computer Vision.
 - 🌱 Currently exploring [Geometric Deep Learning](https://geometricdeeplearning.com/), and trying to master Computer Vision and [SOTA approches](https://paperswithcode.com/sota) of Deep Learning.